Norm Eisen

 Norman L. Eisen (born November 11, 1960) is an American attorney, author, and former diplomat.
-He is a senior fellow in governance studies at the Brookings Institution, a CNN legal analyst, and the co-founder of the States United Democracy Center.
+A senior fellow in governance studies at the Brookings Institution, he is a CNN legal analyst and co-founded the States United Democracy Center.
 He was co-counsel for the House Judiciary Committee during the first impeachment and trial of President Donald Trump in 2020.
 He served as White House Special Counsel for Ethics and Government Reform, United States Ambassador to the Czech Republic, and board chair of Citizens for Responsibility and Ethics in Washington (CREW).
 He is the author of four books, including The Last Palace: Europe's Turbulent Century in Five Lives and One Legendary House (2018).
 In 2022, he co-authored Overcoming Trumpery: How to Restore Ethics, the Rule of Law, and Democracy.

 Early life and education

-Eisen's parents immigrated to the United States following World War II.
-His mother was a survivor of the Czechoslovak Holocaust.
-While growing up, he worked at his family’s hamburger stand in Los Angeles.
+Eisen's parents were both born abroad.
+His father immigrated in 1940 and joined the US Army and participated in the liberation of Europe.
+His mother was a survivor of the Czechoslovak Holocaust who immigrated to the United States following World War II.
+While growing up, he worked at his family's hamburger stand in Los Angeles.
 He attended Hollywood High School.
-With honors from both, he received his B.A. degree from Brown University in 1985 and his J.D. degree from Harvard Law School in 1991.
+He received his B.A. degree from Brown University in 1985 and his J.D. degree from Harvard Law School in 1991, graduating with honors from both.
 While at Harvard, he met then-future president Barack Obama, who was also a first-year law student, and then-future Supreme Court justice Neil Gorsuch.